loader

 Tier 2 Account Savings account for voluntary savings with flexibility in withdrawals Tax benefits are not available.
 Can withdraw without limitations Rs250 per contribution Total flexibility, with no limitations regarding withdrawals or contributions

-Eligibility for National Pension Scheme
+Eligibility for National Pension System Scheme

-Returns on the National Pension Scheme
+Returns on the NPS Scheme in India

 Interest Rate in National Pension Scheme in India

-The National Pension Scheme doesn't have an interest rate fixed, unlike conventional savings products.
+The National Pension Scheme in India doesn't have an interest rate fixed, unlike conventional savings products.
 Instead, the returns are influenced by the market and are based on the performances of primary assets that pension fund managers put their money into.
 The combination of equity investments as well as government bonds and corporate debt results in returns that are subject to market fluctuations.
 However, over a longer time, NPS tends to deliver better returns than traditional fixed-income investments.

 Different Types of NPS Accounts